bashou/wrush/README.md

-Wrush - Wordpress Common Line
+Wrush - Wordpress Command Line
 =====

 Welcome on, i think, to the first CLI dedicated to Wordpress.